Close Menu

 The Bianchi e-Omnia T-Type is a commuter e-bike designed for city riding and long-distance touring.
 The “T-Type” designation stands for trekking, emphasizing its versatility.

-From what I’ve seen, the brand has made a significant effort to enhance the rider experience while competing with other premium e-bike brands.
+From what I’ve seen, the brand has significantly enhanced the rider experience while competing with other premium e-bike brands.
 And I have to say—they’ve done a great job with this e-bike.

 e-Omnia T-Type Specs Summary (basic)